 Treatment at medical schools.

-The MSC coordinates all durable medical equipment for the first two weeks following discharge for in-region cases and the first 30 days for out-of-region cases.
+The MSC coordinates all durable medical equipment for the first two weeks following discharge.
 Medications for discharge must be coordinated between the rehabilitation assistant (RA) and VR Counselor team and the MSC before the customer's discharge.

 For MSC-coordinated services, the VR Counselor must send a complete courtesy case of required information to the designated MSC.
-For out-of-region customer medical services, the VR Counselor must send the courtesy case to the designated in-region MSC (Home MSC), who will:
+The MSC will:

-Manage out-of-region cases as per regional policy for coordination of the service; and
+Manage as per policy for coordination of the service; and

 Notify the counselor of the case assignment.

-When out-of-region services are completed, the Service MSC notifies the Home MSC and the VR Counselor that the services have been completed.
-The Service MSC then transfers the medical services coordination of the case back to the Home MSC for additional services that must be provided in the home region.
+When services are completed, the MSC notifies the VR Counselor that the services have been completed.

 When coordinating medical services, the MSC must: